FACTBOX-British & Irish Lions v Canterbury Crusaders

-June 8 Factbox for the British and Irish Lions' third tour match against the Canterbury Crusaders:
+June 8 (Reuters) - Factbox for the British and Irish Lions' third tour match against the Canterbury Crusaders:

 When: June 10, 7.35 p.m. local (0735 GMT)